MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 >[!NOTE]
 > For more information, see the Microsoft Teams [article on managing external access](https://docs.microsoft.com/microsoftteams/manage-external-access#plan-for-external-access).

 Figure 1.2 shows that Tenant ABC is federated with Tenant Contoso1, and Tenant ABC is also federated with Tenant Contoso2.
 Now, experts in Tenant ABC can search and collaborate with technicians in Contoso1.
 Experts in Tenant ABC can also search and collaborate with technicians in Contoso2.
-Technicians in Tenant Contoso1 cannot search or collaborate with technicians in Tenant Contoso2.
+Technicians in Tenant Contoso1 cannot search or collaborate with technicians in Tenant Contoso2, and vice versa.

 **Figure 1.2**
 ![Diagram showing how the different tenants relate to one another.](media/Federation.png)